cargo-quick/cargo-quick/README.md

 - `cargo build --package=cratename`
 - make a tarball of target/
 - release it as `cratename-HASH_OF_DEPENDENCY_TREE-rustc_version-arch` on `cargo-quickbuild-releases` repo (should be fine to have a single commit in that repo and tag it will infinity git tags).

+# pivot triggers

+Analyser is part of validation stage.
+If we find lots of large common subtrees then we can continue with the project.
+If not then ⏎ or 🚮 .
+* If 30% of all projects depending on tokio could fetch tokio's dependency tree from the same bundle then we're winning.
+* Similar with tide/actix ?
+* Do we discriminate for/against projects that are using dependabot to keep their dependencies in.
+* Do we ignore inactive projects somehow?

+# Possible pivots

+There might be some value in saying "I see you're using $X. Would you like to buy $Y?"

+# KPIs (Quantifiable things for later)

+Time saved - can't know this yet because we can't build the whole world yet.